Development with a Social Lens

 Extreme Weather Shelter

-PH2H supports the Extreme Weather Shelter located at Star of the Sea Parish Hall while reconstruction happens with Peninsula United Church.
+PH2H supports the Extreme Weather Shelter located at the Peace Portal Alliance Church, while reconstruction happens with Peninsula United Church.
 Options Hyland House and BC Housing providing staffing assistance.
 There is a tremendous volunteer effort made to support this service in our community - a community which lacks permanent shelter facilities.
 PH2H promotes volunteer recruitment and donations.
 The numbers of people housed has risen from 5 when it began to 20 this past winter.
-Please call United Church office at 604-531-4850 for volunteer information.
+Please contact Jon LeFave at Peace Portal Alliance for volunteer information.

 List of basic services for people who are homeless in SSWR